coderSuresh/toast-for-web/Readme.md

 - Show toast messages in your web application easily
 - Show toast messages with different levels
 - Show toast messages with different durations
+- Click on the toast to dismiss it

 ## Installation